openzipkin/zipkin/README.md

 For a more in-depth installation guide, see: [http://twitter.github.com/zipkin/install.html](http://twitter.github.com/zipkin/install.html)

-## Mailing lists
+## Contact

-There are two mailing lists you can use to get in touch with other users and developers.
+Check out the #zipkin IRC channel on chat.freenode.com to see if any developers are there for questions or live debugging tips.
+Otherwise, there are two mailing lists you can use to get in touch with other users and developers.

 Users: [https://groups.google.com/group/zipkin-user](https://groups.google.com/group/zipkin-user)